- Home

 Elections Overview

 Elections and Voter Registration administers all federal, state, county, municipal, and special-purpose district elections held in Island County.
-In addition to the annual primary and general elections, there is potential for two special elections each spring, conducted in February and April.
+In addition to the annual primary and general elections, there is the potential for two special elections each spring, conducted in February and April.

 The Primary Election is conducted in August and the General Election in November, dates set by statute.
-Annually, Elections manages the registration records for over 67,000 voters (61,227 active voters and 6,551 inactive voters currently) adding new registrations and updating the records of voters who have moved to/from other locations averaging 2,500 per month.
+Annually, Elections manages the registration records for over 67,000 voters (61,227 active voters and 6,551 inactive voters currently), adding new registrations and updating the records of voters who have moved to/from other locations, averaging 2,500 per month.

 Island County has about 4,460 service and overseas voters.
-Over the past 10 years, the Island County Auditor's Office has updated records for over 65,000 voters – voters moving to/from Island County, deceased voters and new voters.
+Over the past 10 years, the Island County Auditor's Office has updated records of over 65,000 voters – voters moving to/from Island County, deceased voters and new voters.

 The Island County Auditor's Office provides voter outreach specifically to voters with accessibility needs for voter registration and voting opportunities.